 These can be booked through the state park authority online or on the phone.

 I’ve used the National Park and State Forest network right across the country and it’s a great way to see a different side to Australia, as well as discover for yourself the vastness of it all.

-Find out more about why I love this aspect of cheap travel Down Under so much in my post Australian National Parks: A Budget Traveller’s Dream!
+Find out more about why I love this aspect of cheap travel Down Under so much in my post why Australian National Parks are a budget traveller’s dream!

 Sure you can take the Greyhound like everybody else, but why not hop on gumtree or coseats.com and score a cheaper, quicker rideshare instead.